-All of these ideas can change the way you do business, and you don't need to employ all 10 from the start.
-As with social media, B2B marketing using QR codes may take some getting used to before you full incorporate them into your marketing strategies.
+All of these ideas can change the way you do business, and you don’t need to employ all 10 from the start.
+As with social media, B2B marketing using QR codes may take some getting used to before you fully incorporate them into your marketing strategies.
 By implementing the ones that make the most sense for your business now, you may get a head start on your competition.

 Have other creative ideas for QR codes for B2B marketing?
 Please share!